erl987/remoteweatheraccess/README.md

 ## Tests

 The codebase has a high coverage of unit tests.
-All unit tests are run automatically on commits by the CI/CD-pipeline.
+All unit tests run automatically on commits by the CI/CD-pipeline.

 If running the tests manually, they are expecting a running `postgres` database on the `localhost`.
 The most easy way to provide an empty database is to start a `postgres` container: